If your surgery is less than 2 weeks away, please follow the same instructions.

 If you are a diabetic taking insulin you may need to adjust your insulin dosage prior to surgery.
 Please confirm with your endocrinologist if you are unsure.

-You will need to arrange for someone to take you home from hospital on discharge.
-It is advisable that you do not drive for at least 24 hours after the procedure, or longer if you are continuing to take pain relief medication.
+You will need to arrange for someone to take you home from hospital on discharge and stay overnight for at least one night.

 If you have private health insurance and are eligible, we will arrange to send your account directly to your health fund, provided we have all your health fund and Medicare details.